jefmathiot/electric_sheep/README.md

 ### Projects

 Projects allow you to logically group commands and transports to manipulate a resource locally or on remote hosts.
 Each project should have a unique identifier and **declare a single resource** in is initial state (such as a directory, a database, a file, etc.).
-You can declare as many projects as needed but each of them aims to manipulate a single resource.
+You can declare as many projects as you need but each of them aims to manipulate a single resource.

 ```ruby
 project "myapp-database-backup", description: "Database Full Backup" do